cobbman/cornerstone-library-team-members/README.txt

 Author: BigWilliam <hello@bigwilliam.com>

-Adds the ability to display team members, with a Modal pop-up when clicked on
+Adds a *Team Member* element to the <a href="//theme.co/cornerstone" target="_blank">Cornerstone</a> Page Builder in WordPress.
+Displays photo of team member with a Modal pop-up when clicked on which shows additional information.

+Download this file to install as a plugin in WordPress: <a href="https://github.com/bigwilliam/cornerstone-library-team-members/blob/master/cornerstone-library-teammembers.zip">Download as WordPress Plugin</a>

+Keywords:
+WordPress
+Theme X
+Cornerstone